skrusche63/spark-weblog/README.md

 ```
 p(v=1|c) = p(c|v=1) * p(v=1) / (p(c|v=0) * p(v=0) + p(c|v=1) * p(v=1))
 ```
-The `Bayesian Model` finally calculates the probability of visitor conversion from the number of clicks in a session.
+The `BayesianModel` finally calculates the probability of visitor conversion from the number of clicks in a session.